 We sample some of Tulsa's best shops, including Abersons (think Balenciaga), then we're off to the Philbrook Museum of Art, a 1920s Italian villa-style mansion once owned by an oil baron and now packed with Renaissance art from around the globe.
 The Philbrook is also known for its beautiful formal gardens.

 I've traveled to France and tasted Château Pétrus, so I'm not sure what to expect when we get off the highway in Stroud to try some Oklahoma wine.
-There are several winery choices in the area and we decide to start at StableRidge Vineyards and Winery.
+We decide to start at StableRidge Vineyards and Winery.
 StableRidge prides itself on using "vinifera" grapes like merlot and chardonnay that are grown in Oklahoma.
 The wines are a little on the light side, but very good.
 I can't tell you how this cheers my wine-loving Okie heart.

 Oklahoma's State Capitol had a spectacular new dome added in 2002, and we want a closer look, so we venture just a mile or so off I-44 in Oklahoma City.
 This magnificent Neoclassical building was built between 1914 and 1917 for $1.5 million, and we're amazed how much marble was used then.
 It's everywhere!